Gambling Act 2005 (Amendment) Bill [HL]

 This bill makes two key changes to the Gambling Act 2005:

-It adds a condition to remote gambling licenses, preventing the acceptance of payments made using credit, including online payment methods.
+The bill adds a condition to remote gambling licenses, prohibiting the acceptance of payments made using credit.
+This includes any payment method where money is borrowed, such as credit cards or online loans.
 This applies to existing and future licenses.

 Government Spending

 The bill is not expected to significantly increase or decrease government spending.
-The cost of enforcement and potential impacts on gambling revenue are not explicitly detailed in the bill's text.
+The costs will likely be associated with enforcement and monitoring of the new regulations.

 Groups Affected